 What if I owe more than I have in super?

 If your super benefit is not large enough to make your outstanding mortgage repayments, the ATO advises that in order to access your super early on compassionate grounds you’ll need to either:

 - Reduce the amount you owe your lender

-- Negotiate with your lender to reach an agreement in which they accept your available super benefit in exchange for not selling your home (a letter from your lender confirming this agreement must then be provided to the DHS)
+- Negotiate with your lender to reach an agreement in which they accept your available super benefit in exchange for not selling your home (a letter from your lender confirming this agreement must then be provided to the ATO)